Ultrasonic Welding Guide

 What Is Process Control?

 Process Control is a continuous improvement method for product and process quality.
 It involves four steps: operating a process with a requirement, measuring a variable against the requirement during operation, comparing the result to the requirement, and taking corrective action if needed.
-Following image shows process control model.

-Open-Loop (Time-Priority) Welding Systems:
+Open-Loop (Time-Priority) Welding Systems

 Open-loop, time-priority welding is a method in ultrasonic plastics assembly where parts are welded for a predetermined time duration.
 The horn descends and the ultrasound is turned on for the preset time, but there is no process data provided about the work being done.
-This method assumes that if the length of time the part is exposed to the sonic energy is always the same, then the strength of each assembly will be consistent, but this assumption is incorrect due to inconsistencies in the parts.
-This method does not provide a way to determine part quality or control the process.

-Closed-Loop (Energy-Priority) Welding Systems:
+Closed-Loop (Energy-Priority) Welding Systems

 Closed-loop, energy-priority welding is a method of ultrasonic plastics assembly that welds parts based on the amount of energy they absorb, instead of a pre-set time duration.
 The horn descends and touches the part, then the ultrasonics is turned on and remains on until the pre-set energy level is reached.
-Once the energy level is reached, the ultrasonics is turned off and the head retracts.
-This method addresses the inconsistencies and lack of feedback found in open-loop, time-priority welding, leading to more consistent results.
-Following image shows close loop welding system.

-Microprocessor Control:
+Microprocessor Control

 With the advent of computer-controlled ultrasonic welding equipment, the process of welding plastic parts became more precise and efficient.
 The use of microprocessor technology allowed for the gathering and logging of process data for statistical process control analysis, more efficient automation and system integration, reduced setup time, and control and monitoring of process variables on a cycle-by-cycle basis.
-The feedback data from welding process variables enabled higher finished product quality, fewer rejects, and documented process results, which was not possible with the old time-based welding methods.
-The development of high-performance plastic resins and the refinement of assembly techniques continue to drive the need for precise and controllable joining methods in ultrasonic plastics assembly.

-Ultrasonic System Features – Pneumatic:
+Ultrasonic System Features – Pneumatic

-Electronic Pressure Regulation:
+Electronic Pressure Regulation

 Electronic pressure regulation uses an electronic pressure regulator and a pressure transducer to provide precise control and monitoring of press air pressure during the welding process.
-The electronic pressure regulator converts an electronic signal into air pressure, while the pressure transducer converts pressure into an electronic signal for monitoring.
-The ultrasonic welder logs pressure measurements and can generate pressure vs. time graphs for analysis and better understanding of the welding process.

 Load Cell (Force Transducer)

 The ultrasonic welder uses a load cell or force transducer to measure the force applied during the welding process.
-This device converts mechanical force into an electronic signal which the ultrasonic welder uses to trigger the ultrasonic energy at precise user-defined force levels.

 Remote Setup Switching